All Episodes

 I think they're trying to punish the Republican Party as a whole.

-We even had folks, there were some of the elites in our own media were out there.
+We even had, folks, there were some of the elites in our own media were out there.

-Why is if we lost to teach these guys a lesson.
+Well, it might be wise if we lost to teach these guys a lesson.

 Remember that?